-This post will describe the different types of dementia, and some other causes of dementia-like symptoms.
+This article provides an overview of the different types of dementia and other causes of dementia-like symptoms.
 We’ll end with a simplified table of parts of the brain and their functions.
 WINNER.

 Dementia – it’s not a normal part of old age.
 It’s not just a lapse in memory.